-FARO Aviation G2 the only inexpensive ANR headset for student pilots.
+FARO Aviation G2 is the only inexpensive ANR headset for student pilots.

 A headset of around 350 USD for a student pilot is affordable.
-Similar to a headset over 600 USD, the FARO G2 has ANR (Active Noise Reduction).
+Like a headset over 600 USD, the FARO G2 has ANR (Active Noise Reduction).

 At this price point, you can’t expect an excellent headset.
 This headset is perfect for getting your private pilot license only.